ctfpilot/instancing-fallback/README.md

 *This is done automatically in the Docker container build process.*

+To update the Kubernetes deployment file, update the deployment template in `template/k8s.yml`.
+An updated `k8s/k8s.yml` will then be automatically generated on the next release.

 ## Contributing

 We welcome contributions of all kinds, from **code** and **documentation** to **bug reports** and **feedback**!